 #3 – German Shepherd Dog

-Also generally thought of as a “herding” dog, they are actually tenders, meaning they were breed to run the border and keep the flock where they were supposed to be, as well as watch for predators.
+Also generally thought of as a “herding” dog, they are actually tenders, meaning they were bred to run the border and keep the flock where they were supposed to be, as well as watch for predators.
 Very intense and loyal, they will easily attack someone who threatens their home.

 #4 – Chow Chow

 The Chow Chow’s somewhat iffy reputation comes from the fact that it is a great guard dog.
 Considering they were once used to guard the great palaces in Asia, it makes sense that they would be temperamental and very protective.